Welcome from the Wakumelo Family!

-The inspiration for this came from friends having many questions about how we manage to successfully eat healthy and many requests for help getting started and staying on track.
+Real Food To Heal started out as purely a recipe blog.
+Since 2015 it has evolved into a blog that shares more of our interests beyond food!The inspiration for this came from friends having many questions about how we manage to successfully eat healthy and many requests for help getting started and staying on track.
 We’re passionate about eating real food ourselves and feeding our children the most nourishing foods possible.
 We each tend toward a different modified real food diet as that’s what makes us feel best.
 I’d like readers to feel comfortable in this space whether you’re wanting to start full on paleo, primal, dairy free, nut free, nightshade free, gluten free, vegetarian, vegan, pegan, plant based, GAPS, AIP, ketogenic, allergy specific, diabetes management, etc. As long as your personal game plan of interest involves JERF (just eating real food) from recognizable ingredients that are unprocessed, we are with you.
 No room for dogmatic attitudes about diets here!

 In an act of desperation I did my own elimination diet of problematic foods, starting with gluten and grains, followed by dairy, legumes and eventually nuts.
 This process was inspired and guided by the 5-6 week total elimination protocols that I read about on medical blogs as well as allergist’s websites.
 Strictly following this protocol I found many slight sensitivities and gluten being a very severe (textbook celiac disease) reaction.

-My primary care doctor still recommends that I generally avoid it to be safe and knowing that it works best for me.
+My primary care doctor recommended that I generally avoid it to be safe and knowing that it works best for me.
 I usually eat a “YOLO” meal (You Only Live Once or “cheat” meal) a few times per month on average.
-This is not something I consciously do, as I focus on simply eating intuitively.
-Just knowing that I can eat out wherever/whenever I would like with confidence that I won’t react is a truly great experience!
+This is not something I consciously did, as I focus on simply eating intuitively.
+Just knowing that I can eat out wherever/whenever I like with confidence that I won’t react is a truly great experience!